 “Yes, I really loved it; it was my favorite book out of all of them.”

 But she graciously arranged for us to get called up, Laura hobbling at my side.
-They put a huge medal worthy of the Olympics around my neck and, to my delight, around Laura’s.
+They put a huge medal worthy of the Olympics around my neck and, to my delight, around Laura’s too.
+And I have the book in hand!
+Success!
 Photo snaps.

 Over the next several days we encounter angels and references to them in rather odd ways.
-One “angel” (whose friend is Angela) shows me how to use Uber (yea!); the Egyptian uber driver mentions his son’s name is translated as “Angel in Heaven”; a book publicist at the Book Expo America (BEA) advises me to “listen to my angel.”
+In addition to the transit guy named Angel, another “angel” (whose friend is Angela) shows me how to use Uber (yea! no more wheeling for blocks to the train station); the Egyptian uber driver mentions his son’s name is translated as “Angel in Heaven”; a book publicist at the Book Expo America (BEA) advises me to “listen to my angel.”
 I keep looking for a flutter of wings out of the corner of my eye!

 “I don’t know,” Bob says.
 “Haven’t heard that one before.”